 Concord and Cabarrus County

-69. And don’t forget about Kannapolis!
+75. And don’t forget about Kannapolis, which both Cabarrus County and Rowan County share!
 The North Carolina Music Hall of Fame is here and worth a visit, and not just because admission is free.

 We detailed these things and more in our guide to a weekend in Concord and Cabarrus County!

-73. Walk down the hill to the American Tobacco Campus.
+79. Walk down the hill to the American Tobacco Campus (ATC).
 It was once a major player in the tobacco industry, but today it’s filled with tech startups and home to Burt’s Bees HQ.